Abdur Razzaque (artist): Art style

 Abdur Razzaque preferred mixed medium more than the others.
-But his mastery was equally exhibited through watercolor, etching, engraving, oil painting etc. Even though he started out as a painter, he later focused on sculpting and was the first to turn to this medium after the War of Liberation.
-He used different elements like steel, wood, cement, stone, iron, bronze etc.in the making of his sculptures.
+But his mastery was equally exhibited through watercolor, etching, engraving, oil painting, etc. Even though he started out as a painter, he later focused on sculpting and was the first to turn to this medium after the War of Liberation.
+He used different elements like steel, wood, cement, stone, iron, bronze, etc.in the making of his sculptures.
 Abstract expressionism was his preferred method to communicate with the spectators of his creation.
 He always wanted to portray the truthful aspect of nature, only by painting them in greater form than the reality truly is, by using different vivid and vibrant colors to show exclusively the colors only but not the shapes in details.

 Awards

-Throughout his lifetime he won many awards and among them the significant ones are Ekushe Padak (highest national award) for contribution in Fine Arts, Govt of Bangladesh in 1989 and 1989 : Bangladesh Charushilpi Sangshad Award.
-He also won an Award in Graphic Medium, was honored with Mymensingh Sahitya Sangshad Honour for Greater Faridpur District Honour.
+Throughout his lifetime he won many awards, and among them the significant ones are the Ekushe Padak (highest national award) for contribution in fine arts, government of Bangladesh in 1989 and 1989 : Bangladesh Charushilpi Sangshad Award.
+He also won an Award in Graphic Medium, was honored with the Mymensingh Sahitya Sangshad Honour for Greater Faridpur District.